compulim/react-chain-of-responsibility/README.md

 ### Improve load time through code splitting and lazy loading

-After lazy-loading a bundle, register the component in the middleware.
+After a bundle is lazy-loaded, register the component in the middleware.

-When the `<Provider>` is updated, the lazy-loaded component will be rendered.
+When the chain of the `<Provider>` is updated, the lazy-loaded component will be rendered immediately.

 This recipe can also used to build multiple flavors of bundle and allow bundle to be composited to suit the apps need.